AlvBarros/dependency_injection/README.md

 Since this class is abstract, in order to create a repository that actually works, you need to give it an implementation.

 So I have created two classes: `FirebaseProvider` and `CognitoProvider`.
-These classes are responsible for managing user authentication with Firebase's authentication and AWS Cognito's authentication respectively.
+These classes are responsible for managin user authentication with Firebase's and Cognito's APIs respectively.

 ```dart FirebaseProvider
 class FirebaseProvider implements AuthenticationProvider {